Protecting your ears

 How loud is too loud?
 Consider these points:

 - Normal conversation is 60 decibels (the unit used to measure sound).

 - People who listen to 85 decibels or higher for a long period of time are at risk for hearing loss.

-- A portable music player like an iPod at full volume is around 105 decibels.
+- A portable music player like an iPod at full volume can be over 100 decibels.
 That's more than 100 times more powerful than conversation!
 Your hearing can be damaged even after a few minutes of listening at full volume.

 - Some researchers say it’s fairly safe to listen to an iPod for around an hour a day — if the volume is at 80 percent of maximum.

 Of course, not all loud sounds are from personal music players.
 It’s a good idea to limit going to loud concerts (or at least wear earplugs), for example.
-Musicians like Lenny Kravitz and Joss Stone have urged awareness of hearing loss.
 And ear protection is a good idea if you’re running a power mower (that’s 90 decibels) or other loud equipment.